Jamey Carroll: Colorado Rockies

 On February 11, 2006, Carroll was traded to the Colorado Rockies for cash considerations.

-He finished the 2006 season with a .300 batting average, 5 home runs, 36 RBI, and 10 stolen bases.
-Carroll also hit particularly well at Coors Field, finishing with a .375 clip in Denver compared to the .220 mark he amassed on the road.
+Carroll posted the best season of his career in 2006, finishing with a .300 batting average, five home runs, 36 RBI, and 10 stolen bases in 136 games.
+He also hit particularly well at Coors Field, finishing with a .375 clip in Denver compared to the .220 mark he amassed on the road.
 He played third base, shortstop, and second base, seeing by far the most action at second, where he appeared 109 times and made 102 starts.
-He committed just three errors as a second baseman, five overall.
-Carroll led all National League second basemen in fielding percentage.
+He committed just three errors as a second baseman, and five overall.
+Carroll led all National League second basemen in fielding percentage with a .995 mark.

+On January 4, 2007, Carroll signed a two-year, $4 million contract extension with the Rockies.
+The deal included a club option for 2009.
 On August 11, 2007, Carroll hit his first career grand slam as a pinch hitter against Chicago Cubs' pitcher Rich Hill in the sixth inning to break a 2–2 tie.
-The Rockies won that game, 15–2, as Carroll finished the game 1-for-2 with 2 runs and 5 runs batted in.
+He also made a key defensive play in the seventh, where with the bases loaded Cubs' outfielder Matt Murton hit a high chopper that Carroll snatched before throwing it to first, getting Murton and stranding all three baserunners.
+The Rockies won that game, 15–2, as Carroll finished the game 1-for-2 with two runs and 5 RBI.

-Carroll won the 2007 Wild card for the Rockies on October 1, 2007 with a sacrifice fly to right field, scoring Matt Holliday, to give the Rockies a 9–8 13-inning victory over the Padres.
+On October 1, Carroll won the NL Wild Card tie-breaker game for the Rockies with a sacrifice fly that scored Matt Holliday.
+This gave the Rockies a 9–8, 13-inning victory over the San Diego Padres.
+Later dubbed Rocktober, the team made it all the way to the 2007 World Series before being swept by the Boston Red Sox.
+Carroll batted .225 with two home runs and 22 RBI in 108 regular season games, and made four appearances in the postseason, going 0-for-2 with a walk.

 Cleveland Indians

-In December 2007, Carroll was traded to the Cleveland Indians for minor league pitcher, Sean Smith.
+On December 7, 2007, Carroll was traded to the Cleveland Indians for a player to be named later.
+Rockies general manager Dan O'Dowd explained the need to shrink depth on the roster and free up money for other positions, making Carroll a target for a trade.
+The PTBNL would be minor league pitcher Sean Smith.

+In 2008, Carroll batted .277 with a home run and 36 RBI in 113 games with Cleveland.
+The Indians picked up his club option for 2009 on October 16.
+In Cleveland's final spring training game on April 4, 2009, Carroll was hit on the hand by a pitch from Houston Astros pitcher Doug Brocail, resulting in a fracture of the fifth metacarpal in his left hand.
+He was placed on the disabled list on April 6.
+On May 12, Carroll was activated after a rehab assignment with the Triple-A Columbus Clippers.
+For the 2009 season, he batted .276 with two home runs and 26 RBI in 93 games.